 As mentioned above, the owner needs to have a good background in yachting and understand the build process.
-A conversion is always going to bring you more problems and issues to sort through then starting with a clean sheet a paper.
+A conversion is always going to bring you more problems and issues to sort through than starting with a clean sheet of paper.
 The further the vessel is from ideal the more things that will come up.
 The owner and project team need to be flexible and creative to keep moving the project forward on time and on budget.
 There are some specific programs and checks and balances that can be put into place to track costs and progress now that were not available even a few years ago.

 Explorer Yacht Conversion Rendering for BALBOA

 The internal structure and how the water tight compartments are arranged in the hull is a key item.
 When you have to start changing bulkheads this slides the needle way over.